dwang27/Expense-Tracker-Collab-Project/README.md

 ## Project Description

-Expense tracking system using dictionaries to store expense data such as categories, amounts, and dates.
+The Expense Tracker is a Python program that allows users to record and manage their expenses.
+It uses dictionaries to store expense details such as category, amount, and date.
+Users can also add, view, filter, calculate totals, and delete expenses.

 ---